redkite-labs/redkitecms-docs/book/blocks-management.rst

 .. note::

-    The move function is not yet implemented
+    The move function is not implemented yet

 Add a block
 ^^^^^^^^^^^

-To add a new block, you must highlight it and then click on the **plus icon** placed into the small toolbar attached to the block highlighter.
+To add a new block, you must first highlight it, then you must click on the **plus icon** placed into the small toolbar, attached to the block highlighter.

 A panel, which contains all the available blocks, opens over the plus icon.
 Blocks are listed in groups.
 RedKite CMS comes with several base blocks which are grouped under the